gz/rust-x86/kvmtest/README.md

 }
 ```

-Things are happening on here that warrant some explaining:
+A few things are happening here that warrant some explaining:

 First, instead of `#[test]` we used `#[kvmtest]` to tell the system we don't
 want to use regular unit tests. `kvmtest` supports a few arguments (more on